camilothorne/sentiment_analysis_w_llms/README.md

 python sentiment_code/run_<exp_name>.py
 ```
 It will run the experiment and save all results in `results/` (CSV files for the performance scores, PNG files
 for the confusion matrixes, and a log file with inference latencies and other information).
-Each experiment takes
+Experiments 1-4 take
-between 15-30 mins on a MacBook Air M2.
+between 15-30 mins on a MacBook Air M2, while experiment 5 (CoT) takes around 60 minutes.

 To run the notebook, you'll need additionally to install JupyterLab and link a kernel to `sent_analysis_w_quen` (terminal):
 ```bash